Erythema multiforme in Infant/Neonate

-- Stevens-Johnson syndrome (SJS) / toxic epidermal necrolysis (TEN) – Histological features may not differentiate EM from SJS/TEN.
+- Stevens-Johnson syndrome (SJS) / toxic epidermal necrolysis (TEN) – Histologic features may not differentiate EM from SJS/TEN.
 Clinically, however, look for irregularly shaped, dusky red macular or patch-like lesions on the trunk, face, and palms / soles.
-A positive Nikolsky's sign can be found; there is mucosal involvement, including the eyes, lips, mouth, and genitalia.
-Look for hemorrhagic crust, bullae, and denudation in these areas.
+A positive Nikolsky sign can be found; there is mucosal involvement, including the eyes, lips, mouth, and genitalia.
+Look for hemorrhagic crusts, bullae, and denudation in these areas.
 Systemic symptoms are commonly present but not invariable.
 Lesions are more pronounced on the trunk than on the extremities.
 Precipitating factors are usually medications.

-- Urticaria multiforme – New lesions appear daily; lesions are transient and last less than 24 hours, associated with edema of lips, face, hands, and feet.
-No evidence of epidermal damage in the center of urticarial lesions.
+- Urticaria multiforme – New lesions appear daily; lesions are transient and last less than 24 hours, and they are associated with edema of lips, face, hands, and feet.
+There is no evidence of epidermal damage in the center of urticarial lesions.
 Subcutaneous epinephrine injections will clear urticarial lesions but not EM lesions.

 - Generalized fixed drug eruption – Look for erythematous plaques that develop on the lips, face, distal extremities, and genitalia 1-2 weeks after initial exposure and within 24 hours after subsequent exposure.
-Oral mucosa can be involved.
-Histology will differentiate fixed drug eruption from EM.
+The oral mucosa can be involved.
+Histology will differentiate a fixed drug eruption from EM.